marcgibbons/django-rest-swagger/README.md

     "api_key": '', # An API key
-    "is_authenticated": False,  # Set to True to enforce user authentication, "is_superuser": False,  # Set to True to enforce admin only access }
+    "is_authenticated": False,  # Set to True to enforce user authentication, "is_superuser": False,  # Set to True to enforce admin only access "permission_denied_handler": None, # If user has no permisssion, raise 403 error }
 ```